toeverything/blocksuite/packages/docs/selection-api.md

         |-- Text Block (id: 3)
 ```

-And you select the text "ello Worl" via cursor like this:
+And if you select the text partially via mouse drag as following:

 ![text selection example](./images/text-selection-example.png)